 Please everyone and you would please no one.

-Understand the demographic and behaviour of your most profitable group of customers and start working from there.
+Understand the demographics and behaviour of your most profitable group of customers and start working from there.
 By focusing yourself on one specific customer, you will be able to find out his or her deepest wants and needs and craft your offer from there.

 Find out how your customers word their self-interest: Google’s Keyword Planner and Google Trend